korrel8r/korrel8r/demos/openshift-console-browesr/README.md

 ### Third Scenario - neighbourhood

 What if I don't know what to look for?
 The Neighbourhood feature shows all related objects:
-- Back to openshift home, open ** alert again, F1 for korrel8r.
+- Back to openshift home, open the `KubeDeploymentReplicasMismatch` alert again, F1 for korrel8r.
 - Korrel8r select "neighbourhood" and update.
-- Note: Graph shows events, logs, deployment, pod - all connected to the Alert.
+- Note: Graph shows events, logs, deployment, pod and metrics - all connected to the Alert.
 - Click several nodes to show we can jump to any of them in the console.

 ### How it works

 Korrel8r has a collection of rules relating different types of objects.
 The rules form a static graph of all possible paths between related types of object.
 - Korrel8r select "Rules", update